Putting ESG and sustainability into perspective in Manager Selection

 My experience tells me that it is often necessary for asset managers to meet the companies directly and have a meaningful and engaged interaction and open dialogue to understand their vision an ability to deal with sustainability-related risks and opportunities that really matter to their performance.

 Ratings – dedication is not always shown in ratings.

-There are many kinds of ratings, memberships, signatories etc on the market, my view is that it can be a part of a bigger picture, but it is impossible to assess whether a fund or an investment product is truly ESG compliant and sustainable only by running a set of data.
-Many funds using too many data and systems end up in a box-ticking exercise and a sea of memberships or sustainability ratings.
-Where it becomes more important to a portfolio manager is how he/she is measured and what sustainability rating he/she scores rather than having a truly sustainability-focused agenda.
+There are many kinds of ratings, memberships, signatories etc. on the market, my view is that it can be a part of a bigger picture, but it is impossible to assess whether a fund or an investment product is truly ESG compliant and sustainable in your own view of what it means only by running a set of data.
+Many funds use too much data and too many systems ending up in a box-ticking exercise and a sea of memberships or sustainability ratings.
+Where it becomes more important to a portfolio manager how he is measured and what sustainability rating he scores rather than having a truly sustainability-focused agenda.